Mittelschmerz

-Mittelschmerz (German: "middle pain") is a colloquial term for "ovulation pain" or "midcycle pain".
-About 20% of women experience mittelschmerz, some every cycle, some intermittently.
+Mittelschmerz ([ˈmɪtl̩ʃmɛʁt͡s]) is a term for pain due to ovulation.
+It occurs mid-cycle (between days 7 and 24) and can last minutes to up to several days.
+The pain affects one side of the lower abdomen and may be dull or sharp in nature.
+Other symptoms may include spotting.
+Often it occurs monthly and may alternate sides.

+The underlying mechanism is unclear but may involve irritation due to release of blood and fluid from the follicle or high blood levels of luteinizing hormone causing contraction of smooth muscle.
+Diagnosis involves ruling out other potential causes such as appendicitis, endometriosis, ovarian cysts, ectopic pregnancy, and sexually transmitted infections.

+Treatment may involve paracetamol or ibuprofen.
+Birth control pills may be used for prevention.
+It is not serious, though may reoccur.
+Mittelschmerz affects about 20–40% of women.
+The term is from the German for "middle pain".
+Its presence has been used to manage fertility.

 Signs and symptoms

 Mittelschmerz is characterized by lower abdominal and pelvic pain that occurs roughly midway through a woman's menstrual cycle.
 The pain can appear suddenly and usually subsides within hours, although it may sometimes last two or three days.
 In some cases it can last up to the following cycle.
 In some women, the mittelschmerz is localized enough so that they can tell which of their two ovaries provided the egg in a given month.
 Because ovulation occurs on a random ovary each cycle, the pain may switch sides or stay on the same side from one cycle to another.

 Other ovulation symptoms

 Women may notice other physical symptoms associated with their mittelschmerz, during or near ovulation.
 The most common sign is the appearance of fertile cervical mucus in the days leading up to ovulation.
 Cervical mucus is one of the primary signs used by various fertility awareness methods.
 Other symptoms are sometimes called secondary fertility signs to distinguish from the three primary signs.